-The Molalla Buckeroo Stadium is located in the eastern section of Molalla and is owned and operated by the Molalla Buckeroo Association.
+The Molalla Buckeroo Stadium is a private facility located in the eastern section of Molalla along Shirley Street and is owned and operated by the Molalla Buckeroo Association.
 The facility, which is situated on approximately 28 acres of land, has a seating capacity of 6,000 people.
-The Buckeroo committee is continually seeking additional events.

-Molalla Senior Center
+Molalla Adult Community Center